Asmita1434/Mini-Project/README.md

+# My First Project
-# I have made a mini project based on photography web page by using CSS and HTML.
+I have made a mini project based on photography web page by using CSS and HTML.